Lithium Iron Phosphate Battery (LiFePO4)

 Welcome to the first of a series of articles regarding Lithium Batteries.
-This article will cover the features and benefits of Lithium Iron Phosphate (LiFePO4) batteries when compared to traditional Sealed Lead Acid (SLA) battery technology.
+This article will cover the features and benefits of a Lithium Iron Phosphate battery (LiFePO4) when compared to traditional Sealed Lead Acid (SLA) battery technology.
 Since the discussion is around LiFePO4 and SLA, the article concentrates on 12VDC and 24VDC applications.

 Different Lithium Technologies

 Firstly, it is important to note that there are many types of “Lithium Ion” batteries.
 The point to note in this definition refers to a “family of batteries”.

 There are several different “Lithium Ion” batteries within this family which utilize different materials for their cathode and anode.
 As a result, they exhibit very different characteristics and therefore are suitable for different applications.

 Lithium Iron Phosphate (LiFePO4) is a well-known lithium technology in Australia due to its wide use and suitability to a wide range of applications.

 Characteristics of low price, high safety and good specific energy, make this a strong option for many applications.

 LiFePO4 cell voltage of 3.2V/cell also makes it the lithium technology of choice for sealed lead acid replacement in a number of key applications.

 Of all the lithium options available, there are several reasons why LiFePO4 has been selected as the ideal lithium technology for replacement of SLA.
 The main reasons come down to its favourable characteristics when looking at the main applications where SLA currently exist.
 These include: